The Tao of Steve: Production

 Director Jenniphr Goodman, after finishing her studies at New York University's film school, returned with her husband to her childhood hometown of Santa Fe, where they shared a house with North, a friend from college.
-Much like his fictional counterpart, North was an overweight kindergarten teacher who nevertheless had astounding success bedding women, including two of Goodman's own friends.
+Much like his fictional counterpart, North was an overweight kindergarten teacher who nevertheless managed to sleep around, including with two of Goodman's own friends.

 Out of work, Goodman began to have long conversations with North over the next two years, fascinated by his success and philosophy.
 This led to her wanting to make a film about North, either a documentary or some sort of one-man show.
 When her sister Greer became involved in 1996, they developed the project into a narrative film.

 The Goodman sisters and North spent the next two years writing multiple drafts of the script as it evolved from a personal odyssey story into a romantic comedy.
 Pre-production began in New Mexico, and Jenniphr hired another NYU alumn, Teo Maniaci, as the cinematographer.
 Unfortunately, the start date for filming had to be pushed back when the actor they wanted for the lead turned out to be unavailable.
 During this time, Maniaci had given the script to Anthony Bregman, with whom he had just worked on a film that was made for Bregman's employer, Good Machine.

 The delay was fortuitous, as Bregman and Good Machine came aboard as producers.
 The script went through 10 more drafts that year with Bregman, who comments, "That's one of the luxuries about independent film, you often have time to make the script perfect.
 You're always waiting for something — an actor's schedule to free up, more money to appear — so you have lots of time to reschedule, re-budget, and rewrite."

 The actor in question was Donal Logue, who had been off making what would be John Frankenheimer's final film, Reindeer Games.
 Shooting began on July 7, 1999.